Basil0X7/Spatial-Data/README.md

 ## **Conclusion**

-These four projects show how different GIS technologies can solve real spatial analysis problems.
-The ice-cream shop analysis used PostGIS to evaluate locations against multiple criteria, turning what would be tedious manual work into an automated process.
-The school site selection brought together land-use rules, size requirements, and distance calculations to find parcels that met all conditions at once.
-For the tree-cutting priority project, I combined several risk factors using weighted scoring to help allocate limited resources where they're needed most.
-The LLM plugin was an experiment in making spatial analysis easier by letting users draw their workflow and have it converted to SQL using the Gemini-Flash API.

-Working with PostgreSQL, PostGIS, Python, and QGIS throughout these projects proved to be a solid combination.
-PostGIS handled the database and spatial queries, Python dealt with the more complex calculations, and QGIS made it possible to create clear visualizations.
-Each project had its own challenges, but they all followed a similar pattern of breaking down the problem, applying the right spatial operations, and presenting the results in a way that supports actual decisions.
-The tools are open-source and accessible, which means these methods can be applied to similar problems in business planning, urban development, or environmental management without expensive proprietary software.
+These four projects demonstrate the practical use of GIS technologies to address real-world spatial analysis challenges.
+The ice-cream shop project automated site selection using PostGIS to evaluate multiple criteria, simplifying what would otherwise be a tedious manual process.
+The school site selection combined land-use rules, parcel size, and proximity calculations to identify suitable locations efficiently.
+For the tree-cutting priority project, multiple risk factors were combined using weighted scoring to allocate resources where they have the greatest impact.
+The LLM plugin provided a novel approach to streamline spatial analysis by converting visual workflows into executable SQL using the Gemini-Flash API.

+Using PostgreSQL, PostGIS, Python, and QGIS together proved effective: PostGIS handled spatial queries, Python supported advanced computations, and QGIS enabled clear visualizations.
+Although each project posed unique challenges, all followed a consistent workflow: break down the problem, apply appropriate spatial operations, and present results in a decision-supportive format.
+These open-source tools allow these methods to be applied in business planning, urban development, or environmental management without reliance on costly proprietary software.

+## **Contributors**

+This project was developed and completed by:

+- Basil Turk
+- Abdallah Khdaar